markrea/final-project-backend/README.md

 Searching by recipe can take the following parameters:

 #### Query
-A comma seperated string containing the recipe name that you wish to search for e.g. 'fajitas'
+A string containing the recipe name that you wish to search for e.g. 'fajitas'

 #### Diet